Follow TV Tropes

 Not to be confused with a "Shaggy Dog" Story.

-The original 1959 film provides examples of:
+The original 1959 film contains examples of:

 • Accidental Incantation: Wilby Daniels finds a ring with an inscription ("in canis corpore transmuto") and reads it aloud several times, turning it into a little song.
 It turns him into a dog.